I’ve just been on a high this week after working through my personal, year-end retreat.

 Step 1: What did I do this year?

-- What conversations did I hold?
+• What conversations did I have?

-- Who did I work with?
+• Who did I work with?

-- What client engagements did I have?
+• What client engagements did I have?

-- What meetings did I have?
+• What meetings did I have?

 After I listed out everybody I connected with, I thought, you know, that was a lot of great conversations.
 Some of them might not be exactly the right people that I needed to connect with, but some of them were incredible connections.

-Step 2: How did I do meeting my 2021 goals?
+Step 2: How did I do meeting my goals for last year?

 One of my goals for this year was to read less than a book a week (last year’s goal was 52!).

 I kept a manageable pace for the first half of the year, but then I kept running across incredible books!
-I have managed to read more than 39 books this year and I’ve kept a running tally and a list.
+I have managed to read more than 39 books this year, and I’ve kept a running tally and a list.

 One of the things that I realized in reflecting on this: I read so many books.
 I was constantly taking in information, more and more information.